nandoconde/GnssDates.jl/docs/src/reference/02-package-dependencies.md

 # Package dependencies

-This package depends direclty only on one package outside of the standard library, [LeapSeconds.jl](https://github.com/JuliaTime/LeapSeconds.jl).
+This package depends directly only on one package outside of the standard library, [LeapSeconds.jl](https://github.com/JuliaTime/LeapSeconds.jl).
 It would be awesome to keep it this way to maximize compatibility with past and future Julia versions.